 You can get a free licence if you’re 75 or older.

 If you live in a residential care home, the person who is in charge of the home can apply for a licence for you.

 Fines and penalties

-You can be fined up to £1,000 if you watch or record live TV and you don’t have a TV Licence.
+You can be fined up to £1,000 if you watch or record live TV without a TV Licence.